blessed-sibanda/ansaz/book/8-groups.md

 end
 ```

-These methods will be used in various views to check whether a user can join or leave a group; or whether a user's request to join a private group is pending approval.

 ## 8.4 Approving Group Join Requests

 Add `accept` and `reject` actions to group-memberships controller to allow for the group admin to accept or reject group join requests.